-'''

--- sendPduHandle if success
+statusInformation = sendPduHandle if success

-statusInformation =

--- errorIndication if failure
+errorIndication if failure

-sendPdu(
+send Pdu (

-IN transportDomain -- transport domain to be detail
+IN transportDomain transport domain to be used

-IN transportAddress -- destination network address
+IN transportAddress destination network address

-IN messageProcessingModel -- typically, SNMP version
+IN messageProcessingModel typically, SNMP version

--- Security Model to use

-IN messageProcessingness

-IN securityModel -- Security Model to use
+IN securityModel Security Model to use

-IN securityName -- on behalf of this principal
+IN securityName on behalf of this principal

--- Level of Security requested

-IN securityLevel -- level of Security requests
+IN securityLevel Level of Security requested

-IN contextEngineID -- data from/at this entity
+IN contextEngineID data from/at this entity

-IN contextName -- data from/in this context
+IN contextName data from/in this context

-IN contextName

-IN pduVersion

--- the version of the PDU
+IN pduVersion the version of the PDU

-IN PDU

--- SNMP Protocol Data Unit
+IN PDU SNMP Protocol Data Unit

-expectResponse

-IN

--- TRUE or FALSE
+IN expectResponse TRUE or FALSE

 )

-'''

-- The transportDomain is that of the destination of the message. - The transportAddress is that of the destination of the message.
+- The transportDomain is that of the destination of the message. - The transportAddress is that of the destination of the message. - The messageProcessingModel indicates which Message Processing Model the application wishes to use. - The securityModel is the security model that the application wishes to use.

-- The messageProcessingModel indicates which Message Processing Model the application wishes to use. - The securityModel is the security model that the application wishes to use. - The securityName is the security model independent name for the principal on whose behalf the application wishes the message is to be generated. - The securityLevel is the security level that the application wishes to use. - The contextEngineID is provided by the command generator if it wishes to explicitly specify the location of the management information it is requesting. - The contextName is provided by the command generator if it wishes to explicitly specify the local context name for the management information it is requesting. - The pduVersion indicates the version of the PDU to be sent. - The PDU is a value constructed by the command generator containing the management operation that the command generator wishes to perform. - The expectResponse argument indicates that a response is expected.
+- The securityName is the security model independent name for the principal on whose behalf the application wishes the message to be generated. - The securityLevel is the security level that the application wishes to use. - The contextEngineID specifies the location of the management information it is requesting.
+Note that unless the request is being sent to a proxy, this value will usually be equal to the snmpEngineID value of the engine to which the request is being sent. - The contextName specifies the local context name for the management information it is requesting. - The pduVersion indicates the version of the PDU to be sent. - The PDU is a value constructed by the command generator containing the management operation that the command generator wishes to perform. - The expectResponse argument indicates that a response is expected.